willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 21st December – 1st January

-  - Xmas break week -- conveniently enough the iCER staff have partially shut down the HPC to fix some problem with scratch... inconveniently, that is where all our data lives.
+  - Xmas  week -- conveniently enough the iCER staff have partially shut down the HPC to fix some problem with scratch... inconveniently, that is where all our data lives.

+---

 Week of 4th – 8th January